Tsalright-Technologies/governance/README.md

   only be used for bot accounts; in general repo permissions should be done through teams.

-Each contributor will be granted membership of the Concourse GitHub organization.
+Each contributor will be granted membership of the tsalright-s-crew GitHub organization.
 This does not grant much on its own; repository access for example is determined through teams.